semla/PTA-invoice-typst/README.md

 `typst compile invoice-01.typ`

 ### Preview

+---

 ![](thumbnail.png)

+---

 ## Disclaimer
-The invoice may not fullfill legal requirements for your country.
+The invoice may not fullfill legal requirements for your country.\
+It is also a work in progress.